will-hart/twitter_sentiment/README.md

 		result = api.search(q=search, count=count, lang='en')
 		return [x.text.encode('ascii', 'ignore').replace('\n', '') for x in result]

-Then to get a certain number of tweets about a certain topic, I can just run the following in Python code:
+`MY_SETTINGS` is a dictionary I imported from another file with my API credentials - so that they are hidden from github.
+To get 20 tweets about star wars, I can run the following:

     star_wars_tweets = search_tweets("star wars", 20)

-I played around with the streaming `sample()` API for getting random tweets but found that no matter what I did it denied my credentials.
-As a result I just decided to get some random tweets for "emberjs", "nba", "superbowl", "science" and "bieber" for the "good" data.
-Wrapping this code in a class and adding some helper functions I was able to generate 100 good tweets and 20 bad tweets in very short order.
-Performing this function twice let me generate a set of training and test data.
+This takes care of the bad tweets.
+To get the "good" tweets, we need a wide sampling of random tweets.
+I played around with the streaming `sample()` API but found that no matter what I did it denied my credentials - maybe I'm missing something obvious?
+In the end I just decided to get some tweets for a few unrelated topics such as "emberjs", "nba", "superbowl", "science" and "bieber".
+Whilst this data set will be definition be incomplete (and reduce accuracy) its a simple way to get enough data for a proof of concept.

+By wrapping this code in a class and adding some helper functions I was able to generate several hundred good tweets and 200 bad tweets in very short order.
+I could repeat this process (after a short break to allow new tweets to accumulate) to get another bunch of test data.

 ### Building the classifier

-Lets start with some code.
-Using `scikit-learn`, building a classifier is very simple:
+The next step was to build the classifier itself.
+Lets jump straight into some code.

 	import numpy as np
 	from sklearn.feature_extraction.text import CountVectorizer, TfidfTransformer